 - Carry out administrative tasks relating to keeping governors' names and business details up to date.

 - Act as point of communication for complaints received to the governing board be the professional adviser to ensure effective governing boards.

 To aid and support you in the role, a mentor is initially provided alongside paid mandatory training, clerking service team briefings, conferences and email updates from the team.
-You will be offered to become the clerk of a school governing board within as close a proximity to your home or work, depending on availability.
+You will be offered to become the governance professional of a school governing board within as close a proximity to your home or work, depending on availability.